 Mission Statement

 National Capital Treatment and Recovery’s mission is to save lives and heal communities touched by substance use disorders.
+Our vision is communities free from pain and suffering associated with substance misuse.
+Over the past 60+ years, NCTR has served more than 60,000 patients.

 Program Summary